 Roxann Dawson (B'Elanna Torres) looks very strange without her Klingon forehead.
 She has tried to avoid this by quitting acting in favor of (TV) directing.
 Same with Robert Duncan McNeill (a producer on Chuck), Jonathan Frakes (producer on Leverage), LeVar Burton (TV director).

 LeVar's zigzagged around this, since he's also famous for starring in Roots and hosting Reading Rainbow.
 In fact, when TNG first premiered, he was the biggest name in the cast (in the United States; in Britain, veteran Shakespearean actor Stewart was better known).
 He at least accepted his role fairly well and inserted his character into an episode of Star Trek: Voyager he was directing ("Timeless"), rather than having a stand-in.
 It made the audience more sympathetic to both sides of the dilemma, since the man our heroes were on the run from was another hero.
-Those who don't think of Will Riker when they see Jonathan Frakes probably think of David Xanatos when they hear him.

 This has suffered Robert Picardo from Star Trek Voyager; it's hard to see his character from Stargate Atlantis as anything but the EMH in a different uniform.

 On the note of sci-fi shows, the cast of Babylon 5 have accepted that this has happened to them with quite a bit of grace and alacrity.
 It helps that they all love the show and understand the affection the fans have for the it; to quote Jerry Doyle, "If I'm typecast as a space cop, well, that's fine, because I got to play a space cop on one of the best shows ever.
 What, should I prefer poverty?"